christianwakim/Sports-Club-Management-System/README.md

 After running, please open your browser and go to localhost:8000/admin to access the database.
 The username is 123 and password is 123.

+## Notes

+Please note that due to time constraints, the user might face some technical issues or errors.

 ## Contribution
 - Christian Wakim
 - Charbel Boustany